Oliver LaGrone: Advocate and artist

 A respected creator, LaGrone frequently exhibited art, juried art shows and lectured and served on panel discussions in the Detroit area.
 LaGrone's 1958 sculpture, The Dancer, won a prize in an exhibit at Wayne State University.
 The piece was inspired by dancer, choreographer and anthropologist, Dr. Pearl Primus, pioneer American interpreter of African dance.
-Three years later, LaGrone sculpted Charles A. Hill, known for his courageous, practical support of those who championed the cases of worker's and civil rights, long before those efforts became recognized social movements.
+Three years later, LaGrone sculpted Rev. Charles A. Hill, known for his courageous, practical support of those who championed the cases of worker's and civil rights, long before those efforts became recognized social movements.
 LaGrone continued sculpting personally and took on private sculpting students.
-In 1964 the Detroit chapter of the Association for the Study of Negro Life and History commissioned of LaGrone a representation of the poet and writer Langston Hughes.
+In 1964, the Detroit chapter of the Association for the Study of Negro Life and History commissioned of LaGrone a representation of the poet and writer Langston Hughes.
 Hughes had since the 1920s been noted as a leader in the Harlem Renaissance.
 Hughes' work celebrated the dignity and beauty of black life, in harmony with Oliver LaGrone's interests.
 Upon Hughes' death, as part of the poet's estate, the graceful lines of Hughes' face, sculpted by LaGrone, became part of the collections of the Schomburg Center.
-The Center is a New York Public Library research branch on black culture, where the sculpture is in reserve with the Art and Artifacts Division.
+The center is a New York Public Library research branch on black culture, where the sculpture is in reserve with the Art and Artifacts Division.

-African Influence
+African influence

 In 1968 LaGrone was invited by friends in Togo to establish a base to from there explore the history of West African culture.
 Learning of the 1400s advanced cast bronzes of the historic kingdom of Benin, deepened his understanding of African art.
 LaGrone much later stated to a reporter, "My African ancestors invented the lost-wax method of casting, so whenever I work in bronze I am reminded that I am carrying on the work begun by my people."
 And, "I work in bronze because that was the metal of my ancestors.
 Don't tell me they didn't possess a sophisticated knowledge of metallurgy".

 By 1970 the Detroit City Council recognized both LaGrone's "academic standing and artistic gift" and "his human sensitivity to personal, social and cultural issues".
 The commendation was presented at a testimonial dinner given by "Friends of Oliver LaGrone" as he prepared to leave Detroit.